-Strike-out orders
+Strike-out

 Under the RSC Order 18, a claim can be struck out before trial.
 The usual ground for striking out a claim is that it fails to disclose a reasonable cause of action.
 The basis of this application is equivalent to a demurrer (that is, a plea in a lawsuit that objects to or challenges the sufficiency of a pleading filed by an opposing party).
 A statement of claim must plead all the essential elements of a cause of action under Bermuda law.
 For example, a claim in tort must plead the duty of care, the breach and loss or damage arising from the breach.
 A failure to plead any one of these elements gives rise to an application to strike out.
-Other grounds for striking out a claim exist under the Rules of Court; for example, that the claim is an abuse of the process, or is frivolous or vexatious.
+Other grounds for striking out a claim exist under the Rules of Court, for example, that the claim is an abuse of the process, or is frivolous or vexatious.

 Applications to strike out are usually made at an early stage of the proceedings (for example, after the statement of claim is served).
 The application is made by summons, returnable before a judge in chambers.
 If the ground relied on is a failure to disclose a reasonable cause of action, no evidence is served in support of the application, as the defects of the statement of claim are usually apparent on its face.
 However, other grounds for striking out require the service of evidence in support.
 The evidence is given by way of an affidavit.
 The first hearing of the summons to strike out is usually treated as a directions hearing at which a timetable for the filing of evidence (if any) and the return hearing are provided for.
 Summary judgment

 The summary judgment procedure under RSC Order 14 is another means of disposing of a claim without a full trial.
-Summary judgment may be granted in favour of the claimant in circumstances where it can be established on affidavit evidence, usually at an early stage of the action:
+Summary judgment may be granted in favour of the claimant in circumstances where it can be established on early affidavit evidence:

-- that there is no defence to the claim or part of a claim; and - that the defence is only as to the quantum of damages.
+- That there is no defence to the claim or part of a claim. - That the defence is only as to the quantum of damages.

 The applications are also made by summons supported by an affidavit verifying the relevant facts.
 Summary judgment applications are usually made following service of the statement of claim.
 On the hearing of the application, judgment may be given for the claimant.
-However, if the court has doubts as to whether the defendant has a defence to the claim, leave to defend may be given on condition that the defendant pays the amount in dispute into court.
+However, if the claim is not full proof, leave to defend may be given on condition that the defendant pays the amount in dispute into court.
 Summary judgment can also be given in favour of a defendant on any counterclaim made against the claimant.